Manufacturing purchasing desk with inventory files, approval packet, supplier documents, laptop dashboard, barcode scanner, and parts bins

 Review quantity, landed cost, selected supplier, rejected alternatives, and audit hashes.

-Approve the PO packet, send through connected supplier rails, or hold exceptions for a buyer.
+Approve the PO packet, send through a connected supplier order path, or hold exceptions for a buyer.

 What buyers see